 The Best Caving Sites in the World

-Caving is a fantastic and thrilling sport that requires you to be in an extremely good physical condition.
+Caving is a fantastic and thrilling sport that requires you to be in excellent physical condition.
 Cavers also have to be committed to conservational and ecological issues, as caves generally host a variety of ecological systems that should be protected at all costs.
 Accidents with caving are reasonably rare.
-However, when accidents do happen, they are very often fatal due to cavers being hard to reach for a rescue operation and due to the fact that the majority of fatalities in caving occur due to flooding.
+However, when accidents do happen, they are very often fatal due to cavers being hard to reach for a rescue operation and because the majority of fatalities in caving occur due to flooding.

 Kazumura Cavern – Hawaii

 Technically, this is a lave tube rather than a cave.
-It is quite important to know this, as it means that the floor is very rugged and sharp and appropriate footwear is very important.
-The cave, or lava tube, is a true marvel of nature, with hardened lava falls and sky lights allowing you to see the blue sky.
-Organised trips through Kazumura Cavern are available.
+It is quite important to know this, as the floor is very rugged and sharp, and appropriate footwear is essential.
+The cave, or lava tube, is a true marvel of nature, with hardened lava falls and skylights allowing you to see the blue sky.
+Organized trips through Kazumura Cavern are available.

 Waitomo Glow Worm Caves – New Zealand

-Caving the Glow Worm Caves is truly an experience of a life time.
+Caving the Glow Worm Caves is truly an experience of a lifetime.
 Your trip will start by being dropped into a tiny hole where you will need to abseil to the bottom.
-From there, you will go on a three hour black water rafting trip, which is not for the faint of heart as it is very dark inside the cave.
-Following this, when you look up, you will be able to see the larva that glows in the dark and was the inspiration for the 80s toy Glo Worms.
+From there, you will go on a three-hour black water rafting trip, which is not for the faint of heart as it is very dark inside the cave.
+Following this, when you look up, you can see the larva that glows in the dark.
+This was the inspiration for the 80s toy Glo Worms.

 Jeita Grotto – Lebanon

-This cave has been the inspiration for gothic cathedrals as many people throughout history have visited the Jeita Grotto and have felt closer to god, almost as though he is actually present there.
-There are two sections to the cave, the first only being accessible by boat.
-The upper section can be reached by cable cart, where you can see a crystallised structure that looks just like a castle.
+This cave has been the inspiration for Gothic cathedrals.
+Many people throughout history have visited the Jeita Grotto and felt closer to God, almost as though he is present.
+The cave has two sections, the first only accessible by boat.
+The upper section can be reached by cable cart.
+Here, you can see a crystallized structure that looks just like a castle.

 Cango Caves – South Africa

-This is a truly beautiful cave and one of its benefits is that it is of a very reasonable temperature, around 18 degrees Celsius.
-Due to conservation issues, large parts of the cave cannot be visited by the general public, but the areas that are accessible are a true marvel to see.
+This is a magnificent cave located in South Africa.
+One of its benefits is that it has a very reasonable temperature, around 18 degrees Celsius.
+Due to conservation issues, the general public cannot visit large parts of the cave.
+However, the areas that are accessible are a true marvel to see.

 Cueva del Gato – Spain

-The Cueva del Gato or Cave of the Cat has an entrance that looks like the head of a cat.
-The cave can only be visited if you have a special caving permit, but for caving enthusiasts it is most certainly worth trying to attempt to receive one of these permits.
+The Cueva del Gato, or Cave of the Cat, has an entrance that looks like a cat’s head.
+The cave can only be visited if you have a special caving permit.
+However, for caving enthusiasts, it is most certainly worth trying to get one.
+Cueva del Gato is by far one of the best caving sites in the world.